katy2002/wg-uma/uma_policy_manager.md

 ## Policy Endpoint

-The API available at the policy endpoint enables the policy manger to register resource owner requirements for claims presentation in order for a requesting party to be granted access to a protected resource.
+The API available at the policy endpoint enables the Policy Manger to register Resource Owner requirements for claims presentation in order for a requesting party to be granted access to a protected resource.

-The policy manager uses a RESTful API at the authorization server's  policy endpoint to create, read, update and delete policy descriptions, along with retrieving lists of such descriptions.
-The descriptions consist of JSON documents that are maintained as web resources at the authorization server.
+The Policy Manager uses a RESTful API at the Authorization Server's policy endpoint to create, read, update and delete policy descriptions, along with retrieving lists of such descriptions.
+The descriptions consist of JSON documents that are maintained as web resources at the Authorization Server.

 [INSERT DIAGRAM HERE]
-Figure TDB illustrates the policy API operations, with requests and success responses shown.
+Figure TBD illustrates the Policy API operations, with requests and success responses shown.